Zug, Western Sahara

-Zug (also transliterated "Zoug", "Sug"; Arabic: زوك) is located in the far south-east of Western Sahara, 170 km. from Atar, Mauritania.
+Zug (also transliterated "Zoug", "Sug"; Arabic: زوك) is a municipality located in the far south-east of Western Sahara, 170 km. from Atar, Mauritania.
 The only erg or sand sea in Western Sahara (known as "Galb Azefal") is located nearby, where it runs from south-west to north-east from Mauritania into Western Sahara and back into Mauritania, where the border forms a right angle.
-Zug is located in the part of Western Sahara controlled by the Polisario Front and is by them referred to as the Liberated Territories.
+Zug is located in the part of Western Sahara that is controlled by the Polisario Front and by them referred to as the Liberated Territories.

 It is the head of the 1st military region of the Sahrawi Arab Democratic Republic and holds a SPLA military outpost and a small hospital.

 Infrastructure

 In June 2009, three friendship associations from Alicante (Spain) had a meeting with Sahrawi ministers, with the intention of building up a hospital in the town.
 On September, a solidarity concert with Chambao, Oléfunk & Mario Díaz was held in Altea, with the aim to collect money to finance the project.
 On November, an agreement between POLISARIO representatives and members of the friendship associations to build up the building was signed.
 In 2011, the construction works had been finished, only lasting the equipment and the medical supplies to open it.

 It is the site of a former Spanish Foreign Legion outpost.